SXH7/PlatformerPractice/README.md

 # PlatformerPractice
-Practice project making a simple 2d platformer in the Godot Engine
+Practice project making a simple 2d platformer in the Godot Engine.
+Progress would probably be very slow because of my exams.

 ### Progress 🚧